 Many medical experts have laughed off the idea behind the alternative treatment known as intravenous vitamin (IV) therapy.
 To such people, it is just another form of quackery.
-It appears the Federal Trade Commission (FTC) is starting to turn up the heat on practitioners.
+It appears that the Federal Trade Commission (FTC) is starting to turn up the heat on practitioners.
 This is after it recently charged a company offering such treatment for false advertising claims.

 IV therapy, which some people also call intravenous micronutrient therapy (IVMT), has been promoted as the solution to a variety of health issues.

 “This enforcement action should send a clear message to the burgeoning IV therapy industry and sellers of all healthcare products,” FTC Chairman Joe Simons said.
 “Health claims must be supported by competent and reliable scientific evidence,”

 IV Bars has reportedly been charging clients amounts ranging between $100 and $250 for each session of its IV therapy.
 The FTC accused the company of making false claims, among which is that it’s $125 Myers Cocktail possess the ability to treat diabetes, fibromyalgia, cardiovascular disease, myocardial infarction, neurodegenerative disorders, and cancer, among others.